-In order evaluate local "background" concentrations of arsenic at the Site, SPE Materials collected a series of soil samples from test pits excavated at the Site, in September 2016, April 2021, July 2021 and August 2021.
-The locations of the test pits can be found on Figure 2 included in Attachment A. Test pits were excavated to depths of 5 feet and 15 feet.
-A grab sample was collected and submitted to Alpha Labs for analysis for Total Arsenic.
-Samples collected in August 2021 were also analyzed for total lead in order to confirm the presence of elevated arsenic was not associated with previous application of lead arsenate pesticides historically used in New England in orchards and leading to increased concentrations of both lead and arsenic in soil.
+In order evaluate local "background" concentrations of arsenic at the Site, Charme Materials collected a series of soil samples from test pits excavated at the Site, in September and November 2021.
+The locations of the test pits can be found on Figure 2 included in Attachment A. Test pits were excavated to depths of approximately 3 feet below observed grade into material interpreted to be naturally deposited, glacial till.
+A grab sample was collected from each test pit and submitted to Phoenix Labs for analysis for Total Arsenic and Total Lead.
+Samples were analyzed for total lead in order to confirm the presence of elevated arsenic was not associated with previous application of lead arsenate pesticides historically used in New England in orchards and leading to increased concentrations of both lead and arsenic in soil.

-The results of these analyses are included in Table 2 included in Attachment B. As can be seen from these results arsenic was reported to be present in the samples at concentrations ranging from 9.04 mg/kg to 117 mg/kg.
-In addition, the samples collected in August 2021 did not show elevated concentrations of lead correlating to elevated concentrations of arsenic.
-Based on this evaluation, the maximum background concentration of arsenic has been established at 117 mg/kg.
+The results of these analyses are included in Table 2 included in Attachment B. As can be seen from these results, arsenic was reported to be present in the samples at concentrations ranging from 20.2 mg/kg to 59.6 mg/kg.
+In addition, the samples did not show elevated concentrations of lead correlating to elevated concentrations of arsenic.
+Based on this evaluation, the maximum background concentration of arsenic has been established at 59 mg/kg.
 The laboratory reports are included in Attachment D.